aocoronel/aoclibs/README.md

-# Coronel's C Libraries
+# aoclibs

 This repository contemplates C libraries developed specially for personal CLI development.

-## How to use
+## Conventions

+### Documentation

 A README is being written for each module, explaining each function.
 I do encourage you to read the actual code and header files, since they are already a source of documentation themselves.

-Whenever the documentation is not explanatory enough, the corresponding `test.c` shows a real usage for each function.
+Whenever the documentation is not explanatory enough, the corresponding test file of save given name at `tests/` shows a real usage for each function.

-## Style

-Header files should be highly separated, and may allow the user to include just the parts of the library they find useful, thus minimizing unnecessary imports.

-While macros help in managing this kind of style, I do prefer to use it as least as I can.

 ### Header Files

-All header files start with `a_`, followed by their module name, and their type.

-- `assert` defines assert macros.
-- `fn` defines functions.
-The function name comes after.
-- `macros` defines macros.
-- `main` glue all headers from the module.
-- `type` defines types.
+Header files are defined in `aoclibs/` and separated by module.
+Each module has header files, which combines related functions, types and macros.

+The header guards are defined as follows: `AOCLIBS_MODULE_FILENAME_H`.

 ### Functions

-Functions starting with underscore means they have a macro, which starts with `a_`.

-In the header files, all functions should explain what they do concisely, explain the returned values and errors, and what values the user should expect.

-Whenever a function has special behavior based on macros, it should be clarified.
+Functions will *almost* start with the module name, followed by a short, yet descriptive name.
+Some functions may not follow this convention, and will, however, receive the filename as it's name.
+Another case, where this convention doesn't apply, is when a function starts with underscore.
+This means the function has a **must-use** macro by appending the letter `a`, like `a_strlen`.

+The documentation for each function is available in the header file.
+The documentation must describe what each function does, what defines can be set to apply special behavior, and describe the expected returned values or errors, if applicable.

 ### Macros

-Not all macros start with `a_`, but they do when they work on top of a function with a similar name.
+Whenever a macro starts with `a_`, it means they are an abstraction to a function of a similar name.

-Macros defined as `a_module_macros.h` are mere extra utilities, which may be useful to the user, but poses only as extra syntax, rather than real utility.
-However, all macros declared in other files must be reviewed and classified as strictly necessary to the module usage.
+### Tests

+Tests are written in the `test/` directory, and are structured in the same way as `aoclibs/`, and have test filenames in the same name as the header files.

+To run tests, [tunit](https://codeberg.org/aocoronel/tunit) is required.

 ## Code Formatting

 Take advantage of `.clang-format` to keep code consistency across all libraries.
-Some notable formatting guides used include:
+Some notable formatting style include:

 - 8 character indent
 - No brace wrapping
 - 80 character column limit
-- Use inline, when possible
+- Inline, when possible
 - Consistent spacing

 ## License